ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/disaster-recovery.md

 ## Misconfigured infrastructure

+Regressions could be introduced either in our own infrastructure or the wider MoJ network.
+Identify where the failures occur by doing the following:

+* Check VPC flow logs fto ensure traffic is arriving in the VPC
+* Check network load balancer (NLB) metrics to ensure requests are being routed to the services
+* Check elastic container service (ECS) metrics to ensure that requests are being handled

-All infrastructure is managed by Terraform.
-Any updates are pushed through the build pipelines and applied to all environments.
-One of the first courses of action should be to re-run the pipeline to ensure the infrastructure in AWS matches the code.
-Any manual changes made in AWS will be restored to the code defined in Terraform.
+All infrastructure that make up the DNS / DHCP services is managed by Terraform.
+Any changes are pushed through the build pipelines and applied to all environments.
+The first course of action should be to re-run the pipeline to ensure the infrastructure matches the code.
+Any manual changes made in the AWS console will be reset to match Terraform.

-It is not possible to prevent applying syntactically correct, but misconfigured infrastructure.
+It is possible to apply misconfigured infrastructure, even if it is syntactically correct.

 Rolling back should be done with Git and pushed through the pipeline.

 ## Subnet gets full

-A Grafana alarm is configured to fire when any subnet reaches a predefined threshold of utilisation.
+A Grafana alarm is configured to trigger when any subnet reaches a predefined threshold of utilisation.
 When this happens, the IP range will need to be increased via the admin portal.

 ![Subnet usage alerts in Slack](./images/subnet-usage-alert.png)

 ## Services Overloaded

-It is important to consider each of the services separately as the fundamental deployments differ.
+It is important to consider the DNS and DHCP services separately as the fundamental deployments differ.
 Both services are monitored in IMA dashboards.

-Alarms are configured to go off when resources required go above 70% for CPU and Memory.
+Alarms are configured to trigger when resources required go above 70% for CPU and Memory.
 This type of failure can be detected early before the system reaches maximum capacity.

 [DHCP performance test results](https://github.com/ministryofjustice/staff-device-dhcp-server/blob/main/documentation/performance-metrics.md)